Calcium carbonate: Construction

-The main use of calcium carbonate is in the construction industry, either as a building material, or limestone aggregate for road building, as an ingredient of cement, or as the starting material for the preparation of builders' lime by burning in a kiln.
+The main use of calcium carbonate is in the construction industry, either as a building material, as limestone aggregate for road building, as an ingredient of cement, or as the starting material for the preparation of builders' lime by heating in a kiln.
 However, because of weathering mainly caused by acid rain, calcium carbonate (in limestone form) is no longer used for building purposes on its own, but only as a raw primary substance for building materials.

 Calcium carbonate is also used in the purification of iron from iron ore in a blast furnace.
 The carbonate is calcined in situ to give calcium oxide, which forms a slag with various impurities present, and separates from the purified iron.

 In the oil industry, calcium carbonate is added to drilling fluids as a formation-bridging and filtercake-sealing agent; it is also a weighting material which increases the density of drilling fluids to control the downhole pressure.
 Calcium carbonate is added to swimming pools, as a pH corrector for maintaining alkalinity and offsetting the acidic properties of the disinfectant agent.

 It is also used as a raw material in the refining of sugar from sugar beet; it is calcined in a kiln with anthracite to produce calcium oxide and carbon dioxide.
 This burnt lime is then slaked in fresh water to produce a calcium hydroxide suspension for the precipitation of impurities in raw juice during carbonatation.

 Calcium carbonate in the form of chalk has traditionally been a major component of blackboard chalk.
 However, modern manufactured chalk is mostly gypsum, hydrated calcium sulfate CaSO4*2H2O.
 Calcium carbonate is a main source for growing biorock.
 Precipitated calcium carbonate (PCC), pre-dispersed in slurry form, is a common filler material for latex gloves with the aim of achieving maximum saving in material and production costs.

 Fine ground calcium carbonate (GCC) is an essential ingredient in the microporous film used in diapers and some building films, as the pores are nucleated around the calcium carbonate particles during the manufacture of the film by biaxial stretching.
 GCC and PCC are used as a filler in paper because they are cheaper than wood fiber.
 Printing and writing paper can contain 10–20% calcium carbonate.
 In North America, calcium carbonate has begun to replace kaolin in the production of glossy paper.
 Europe has been practicing this as alkaline papermaking or acid-free papermaking for some decades.
 PCC used for paper filling and paper coatings is precipitated and prepared in a variety of shapes and sizes having characteristic narrow particle size distributions and equivalent spherical diameters of 0.4 to 3 micrometers.